Sleep Better. Live Better.

 KB-006: Central Sleep Apnea (CSA)

-CSA occurs when the brain fails to send appropriate signals to the breathing muscles during sleep, resulting in pauses in breathing.
+Central sleep apnea occurs when the brain temporarily fails to send proper signals to the muscles responsible for breathing.
+Unlike obstructive

 KB-007: Symptoms of Sleep Apnea

-Symptoms include loud snoring, choking or gasping during sleep, unrefreshing sleep, morning headaches, and excessive daytime sleepiness.
+Common symptoms of sleep apnea include loud snoring, gasping or choking during sleep, unrefreshing sleep, morning headaches, and excessive daytime

 KB-008: Health Risks of Untreated Sleep Apnea

-Untreated sleep apnea increases the risk of hypertension, heart disease, stroke, metabolic disorders, depression, and accidents.
+If untreated, sleep apnea significantly increases the risk of high blood pressure, heart disease, stroke, metabolic disorders, depression, and accidents

 KB-009: CPAP Therapy